Comprehensive Breaststroke Racing Camp

 - OPEN TURNS: Think about the open turn differently!
 Your swimmer should not be making an open turn to touch the wall and swim the next lap; if they’re doing this, they are actually stopping and then trying to regain speed.
 An expertly executed open turn involves spinning backwards, enabling your swimmer to carry momentum into the push off.

-- BREASTSTROKE FINISHES: Glenn will work with participants to know when to take their last stroke before accelerating into the finish keeping their hips high and arms long.
+- BREASTSTROKE FINISHES: Glenn and Bryar will work with participants to know when to take their last stroke before accelerating into the finish keeping their hips high and arms long.
 Swimmers will work on timing the touch perfectly with their fingertips while keeping their heads down for a faster finish.

 ADULT SESSION (SATURDAY): HIGH PERFORMANCE FREESTYLE TECHNIQUE